Nolan-Lo/Nolan-Lo.github.io/_portfolio/portfolio-2.md

 ---
 title: "Using Machine Learning to Explore Statcast Data"
-excerpt: "Using machine learning, I answered and explored the following 3 questions. o Can pitch characteristics like velocity, spin rate, location, and pitch type predict batter whiff rates? o Can we use inherently talent based metrics like bat speed and swing length to predict batter success? o How do pitch selection and pitch effectiveness vary by inning and game state?"
+excerpt: "Using machine learning, I answered and explored the following 3 questions.
+- Can pitch characteristics like velocity, spin rate, location, and pitch type predict batter whiff rates?
+- Can we use inherently talent based metrics like bat speed and swing length to predict batter success?
+- How do pitch selection and pitch effectiveness vary by inning and game state?"
 collection: portfolio
 ---